 - Beat the egg yolks in a large bowl with an electric mixer until lemon-colored, about 5 minutes.
 Gradually beat in 10 tablespoons of the sugar.
 Add the chocolate mixture, stirring to mix well.
 Add the ground almonds and stir to incorporate.
 Add the salt, and the 2 tablespoons of Grand Marnier, if using, and stir to combine.

 - In a clean bowl, beat the egg whites with the remaining 1/4 cup sugar until they form firm peaks.
 In two additions, fold the egg whites into the chocolate mixture.

 - Pour the batter into the prepared cake pan and smooth the top.
-Put the pan on a cookie sheet (I don’t do this) and bake for 1 1/2 hours (my mother and I have had consistent results baking this torte for 55 minutes) or until a toothpick inserted in the center comes out clean.
+Bake for 55 minutes to an hour or for as long as 1 1/2 hours (my mother and I have had consistent results baking this torte for 55 minutes) — a toothpick inserted in the center should come out clean.

 - Let cool in the pan on a wire rack for 15 minutes before removing the sides of the springform pan, then cool completely.

-- When the cake has cooled, turn it upside down onto a serving plate — we never flip this torte over.
-The top crackly layer is so pretty.
-But if you do decide to flip, peel off and discard the parchment paper.
+- When the cake has cooled, transfer it to a serving platter.
 Just before serving, sift confectioners’ sugar over the top.